ozra/mmap-io/README.md

 # Install
+Use npm or git.

 ```
 npm install mmap-io
 ```

-or as git clone:
 ```
 git clone https://github.com/ozra/mmap-io.git
 cd mmap-io
 make
 ```

-For dev'ing, there are some shell-scripts for just building individual parts, the Makefile is more of convenience and does the whole hoola baloo including configuring.
+For dev'ing, there are some shell-scripts for just building individual parts, which you might want to have a look at if you start messing with the code.
+The Makefile is more of "traditional" convenience and does the whole hoola baloo including configuring.